Skip to content

 • “Exotic” or “foreign”

 It’s important to note that stigmatizing language can be subtle and unintentional.
-Employers should make an effort to be aware of their language and the impact it can have on employees, and strive to use language that is inclusive and respectful.
+Employers should make an effort to be aware of their language.
+Understanding the impact language can have on employees is essential.
+Always strive to use language that is inclusive and respectful.

 Non-stigmatizing and inclusive language is language that promotes respect, dignity, and equality for all individuals, regardless of their characteristics.
 Here are some examples of non-stigmatizing and inclusive language: